 Decide where you can travel to for work

-Check public transport costs and timetables so you know how far you’ll be able to travel for work, and what you can afford to spend on transport.
+Check public transport costs and timetables so you know how far you'll be able to travel for work, and what you can afford to spend on transport.
 Check if you can get help with your travel costs.

 You'll generally be expected to travel up to 90 minutes each way to work - if you won't be able to, explain why, For example, if you can't sit on a bus for that long due to a back problem.
 Ask to limit your travel time to what is manageable for you.